Employing a 13 to 16-year-old

 - Undertake a full risk assessment, taking into account the young person’s experience and age.

-- Parents/guardians are informed of the risk assessment and their contact details are kept in case of an emergency
+- Inform parents/guardians of the risk assessment and keep their contact details in case of an emergency

-- Ensure the work fit in with the law on working hours for children and local bylaws set by the council on the types of work that children can and can’t be employed to do.
+- Ensure the work fits in with the law on working hours for children and local bylaws set by the council [Word] on the types of work that children can and can’t be employed to do.

 Failure to do so;